vaquarkhan/microservices-recipes-a-free-gitbook/chapters/06-resilience-and-reliability.md

 Now, imagine `publisher.publish(...)` succeeds.
 The event goes out to the Shipping Service, which immediately starts printing a shipping label.

 Then, `db.save(order)` executes.
-But wait—the order fails validation.
+But the order fails validation.
 Or the database constraint is violated (e.g., "Duplicate Order ID").
 The transaction rolls back.

-**The Result**: The order does not exist in the Order Service, but the rest of the system believes it does.
-You have shipped a product for an order that you have no record of.
+**The Result:** The order doesn't exist in the Order Service, but the rest of the system believes it does.
+You've shipped a product for an order that you have no record of.
 This is a **Ghost Message**.

 ### 6.1.3 The Two Generals Problem